Traction Alopecia, Scalp Pulling & Hair Loss

 If hair is pulled back in a ponytail, the hairs at the margins of the scalp are put under the greatest friction and tension, with early hair loss resulting in a receding hairline.
 Tight braiding in cornrows can lead to marginal or central alopecia with widening part lines.
 Twisting hair into a bun on the top of the head can produce horseshoe-shaped hair loss.
 Rough brushing or even massaging the scalp too vigorously repeatedly can produce diffuse hair loss.
 Other symptoms include:

-Pustules (blisters filled with pus) or papules (little pimples) caused by tension to the hair
+- Pustules (blisters filled with pus) or papules (little pimples) caused by tension to the hair follicles

 Traction Alopecia Treatment